AkechiDefender/AkechiDefender/README.md

 **Girlfail/Serafina**

-★ Usually near spawn.
+★ Usually near spawn or idv area.
 C+H encouraged!!
 And also kissing/booping I might be off-tab tho (•̀ᴗ•́)و ̑̑

-★ Dni if unecessarily rude or if you dislike my interests + regular dni.
+★ Uh dni if you ship anything illegal or questionable.
+Also dni joker haters. atlus is milking him cause he's cool

-★ I sometimes need tonetags, if I take a joke you make seriously feel free to correct me
+★ I sometimes need tonetags, if I take a joke you make seriously feel free to correct me.
+And if I make a joke or remark I dont like feel free to tell me

 ★ I love shuake and hamugis ⋆⁺₊⋆ ˘◡˘ ☾⋆⁺₊⋆